The lowdown on low-carb diets

 You could develop a vitamin deficiency

 In extreme cases of carb-cutting, you may be skimping on the basic nutrients your body needs to function.
 Sure, sugar and refined grains are carbs, but so are whole grains and certain fruits and vegetables.
 Eliminating those foods entirely can make it tough to get vitamins B and C, antioxidants, and fiber, says Crandall.
 Research suggests that those nutrients can be a big help in preventing chronic conditions like cancer and heart disease.
-If you’re not mindful of getting your nutritional needs met in other waysโsay, through supplementsโcutting carbs could backfire in a big way.
+If you’re not mindful of getting your nutritional needs met in other ways—say, through supplements—cutting carbs could backfire in a big way.
 It’s always a good idea to talk to your health-care practitioner before you make any major diet decisions.
-Next, check out the 12 silent signs that you need more carbs.